taylortom/taylortom-code/structure/2_portfolio-pieces/staticsite-cli/README.txt

-A node-based command line interface for generating simple static websites.
-Static site content is written in markdown and handlebars (where needed), and uses LESS for styling (although plain CSS is also supported).
-This is all boiled down into static HTML pages with CSS.
+A node-based CLI for generating simple static websites.
+Site content is written in markdown, handlebars & LESS which is all boiled down into static HTML pages & CSS.